sigon426/lab/Leaflet/orthodrome/README.md

 Figure: Rhumb line and Great Circle in Mercator projection [more](http://www.free-online-private-pilot-ground-school.com/navigation-basics.html)

-The orthodroma was created with PostGIS following [this post](http://anitagraser.com/2011/08/20/visualizing-global-connections/) by Anita Graser.
+The orthodrome was created with PostGIS following [this post](http://anitagraser.com/2011/08/20/visualizing-global-connections/) by Anita Graser.

 ```sql
 UPDATE geodeticlines